Wealthiscertain/LAGOS_FOOD_PRICES/README.md

 This project was carried out using MySQL Workbench, Jupyter notebook, PowerBi and Microsoft Excel spreadsheet.
 The main languages used in this project are SQL and Python.

+All files used in this project have been attached in the required format.

 # MODULE 1 - CLEANING AND PREPROCESSING THE DATA
 N.B All the data used in this research are included in the dataset file.